 Work was carried out in 1984 to install inside toilets and a tea/coffee bar area situated between the foyer and the auditorium.
 To provide the necessary space 60 seats were lost but the work improved facilities for our audiences.

 More recently the windows have been replaced, the electrical system improved to meet modern regulations and a hearing loop installed.
 Like the Forth Bridge, it is an ongoing task maintaining such an old building and work continues as funds and manpower permit.

 Over the past few years, the Thespians have welcomed two other theatre companies who regularly present at least two productions each year in The Playhouse.
 These are “The Break-a-Leg” Theatre Company and the Wombwell “Real Music Centre Theatre Company”.
 These groups add a diversity to the range of theatrical experience available in Wombwell.

-Former Chairman and one of the longest serving members of the Society, Ian Cartwright, comments:
+A former Vice-Chairman and one of the longest serving members of the Society, Geoff Ford, comments:

 “The Thespians has been part of my life for over 50 years.
 The companionship, working together with like-minded people and the building of many friendships has made being a member of the group both enjoyable and memorable.”

 The Thespians look forward to seeing our regular audiences and welcoming new theatregoers to our next production.
 We hope to continue keeping theatre alive in Wombwell for many years to come and look forward to celebrating our Centenary in 2026!